vatesfr/xen-orchestra/docs/docs/mcp.md

 :::

 :::note Authentication failed (401)
-Check `XO_USERNAME` and `XO_PASSWORD`.
+If using token authentication, check that `XO_TOKEN` is valid — the token may have expired or been revoked.
+If using username/password, check `XO_USERNAME` and `XO_PASSWORD`.
 Only admin users can currently access the REST API.
-Verify your credentials work by logging into the XO web interface.
 :::

 :::note Timeout errors